lsst-ts/observatory-ops-docs/AuxTel/AuxTel-Troubleshooting/AuxTel-Troubleshooting-index.rst

      - Happens mostly when
      - Troubleshooting procedure
    * - ATCS
-     - ATMount fails to move - and Azimuth Max Velocity error exceeded
-     - Observing at night
-     - Stop the scheduler.
-Cycle ATTCS:ATMCS (and ATTCS:ATPtg if needed) to standby and back to enabled.
-Use auxtel/point_azel.py to slew the telescope incrementally, adjusting azimuth and elevation as needed, and increase azimuth slews if the mount is stuck..
-   * -
      - Scripts failed with a "Rejected: Rotator out of range" error and ATPtg might go into FAULT.
      - Observing at night
      - recover ATPtg and queue top correct_pointing.py